fairyglade/ly/README.md

 The numlock and capslock state is printed in the top-right corner.
 Use the F1 and F2 keys to respectively shutdown and reboot.
-Take a look at your .xsession if X doesn't start, as it can interfere (this filed is launched with X to configure the display properly).
+Take a look at your .xsession if X doesn't start, as it can interfere (this file is launched with X to configure the display properly).

 ### Additional Information
 The name "Ly" is a tribute to the fairy from the game Rayman.